Gangaram-Sumanth-Reddy/CODEGAI-AI-FOR-BHARAT-2026/README.md

-# AI Learning & Developer Productivity Copilot
+# AI Learning & Developer Productivity

 ## Overview
-Learning software development today is not just about finding resources—it’s about deciding "what to learn next" and "where to focus".
+Learning software development today is not just about finding resources it’s about deciding "what to learn next" and "where to focus".
 Early-career developers and students often spend a lot of time following scattered tutorials, revisiting basics unnecessarily, or learning concepts that don’t align with their actual goals.